 You should use two moving averages, one fast and another one slow and wait until the fast one crosses the slow one.
 This is a concept known as moving average crossover.

 In this stage, you simply want to fulfil the second goal we mentioned above (avoid whipsaws).
 You want to avoid being in a false trend, thus the need to confirm the trend.
 To achieve this goal, We suggest that you use MACD, Relative Strength Index, and Stochastic.

-→ Best Technical Indicators for Day Trading
+→ Best Trend Indicators for Day Trading

 No system is accurate.
 Therefore, it is important to define the risk that you intend to use.
 Some trades will go against the system.
 It is thus important to define the amount of risk you are willing to take on every trade you enter.